CDDLeiden/PCMol/README.md

 # PCMol
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A multi-target model for de novo molecule generation.
-By using the internal protein representations of the AlphaFold^[1] model, a single SMILES-based transformer can generate relevant molecules for thousands of protein targets.
+By using the internal protein representations of the AlphaFold<sup>[1]</sup> model, a single SMILES-based transformer can generate relevant molecules for thousands of protein targets (embeddings are available for 4,331 proteins).

-The model was trained on the Papyrus^[2] bioactivity dataset (661,613 unique protein-ligand pairs in total, 6,249,253 after augmentation).
+The model was trained using bioactivity data from the Papyrus<sup>[2]</sup> dataset (661,613 unique protein-ligand pairs in total, 6,249,253 after augmentation).

 ![alt text](assets/PCMol.png)